The Internal Audit Department’s mission is Analyzing Education Independently and Objectively for Utah.

-USBE and the Internal Audit Department are committed to protect individuals who report fraud, waste or abuse.
-We maintain the confidentiality of all complainants as required by law.
+The USBE and the Internal Audit Department are committed to protecting individuals who report fraud, waste or abuse.
+As requested, and to the extent allowed by law, we maintain the confidentiality of anyone providing information.
 Utah law prohibits discharging, threatening, or otherwise bringing a personal action against an employee who reports a violation of law or waste of public funds, property, or manpower unless the employee knows the report is malicious, false, or frivolous.
-Please see the Utah State Legislature Title 63G-2-305: Protected Records Government Records Access and Management Act concerning protected information, including information for audit purposes, and Title 67-21: Utah Protection of Public Employees Act concerning the whistleblower protections.
+Please see the Utah State Legislature Title 63G-2-305: Protected Records Government Records Access and Management Act (GRAMA) concerning protected information, including information for audit purposes, and Title 67-21: Utah Protection of Public Employees Act concerning the whistleblower protections.

 If you would like to request an audit or review of a program, function, account, internal control, compliance requirement, report, etc., or if you would like to report misuse of assets, funds or resources, non-compliance with regulations, policies or rules, fraud, waste, abuse or unethical behavior, please contact the Internal Audit Department in one of the following ways:

 1. Fill out the Report Fraud, Waste, or Abuse Form.

 2. E-mail us at email@example.com

 3. Call our dedicated hotline at (801) 538-7813, or